Emerging & Specific Regulation

 What is BCSB 239 Compliance? and What is the latest BCBS 239 Extension?

-The extension of BCBS 239 principles by the European Central Bank (ECB) marks a significant step towards fortifying financial institutions’ risk data aggregation and reporting capabilities.
-This initiative addresses the deficiencies identified in earlier implementations of BCBS 239, aiming to bolster the financial industry’s resilience by enhancing data quality, governance, and infrastructure to support robust risk management practices.
+The extension by ECB of BCBS 239 principles represent a substantial advancement in fortifying financial institutions’ risk data aggregation and reporting practices in the financial sector, tackling the deficiencies observed in previous implementations of BCBS 239 to make the financial industry more resilient by improving overall data quality, governance, and infrastructure to support effective risk management principles.

 BCBS 239 Compliance & Latest Revisions

-The thematic review conducted by the European Central Bank (ECB) on effective risk data aggregation and risk reporting, guided by the Basel Committee on Banking Supervision’s (BCBS) 239 principles, presents a comprehensive evaluation of the current state of risk data management among significant financial institutions.
-The review, initiated as a supervisory priority in 2016, involved an in-depth assessment of 25 significant institutions to gauge their governance structures, data aggregation capabilities, and reporting practices in the realm of risk management.
+European Central Bank (ECB)’s thematic review on effective risk data aggregation and risk reporting based on the Basel Committee on Banking Supervision (BCBS) 239 principles provides a detailed examination of the state of risk data management at significant financial institutions.
+Established as a 2016 supervisory priority, the review invites an in-depth evaluation across 25 significant institutions to assess governance and other structures as it pertains to data aggregation and reporting in risk management.

-The review emphasizes the importance of sound risk data aggregation capabilities and effective risk reporting practices, especially in the wake of the global financial crisis, which underscored the critical impact of managing risk-related data on an institution’s risk profile and the sustainability of its business model.
-The ECB’s assessment underscores the necessity for further enhancements in governance frameworks, data management processes, and IT infrastructures to bolster risk data aggregation and reporting capabilities.
+A reiteration is made for sound data aggregation capabilities and robust risk reporting mechanisms in the context of the global financial crisis – a period in which the management of risk-related data had an extremely detrimental effect on financial institutions’ risk profile and business model viability.
+The need to strengthen governance frameworks, data management processes, and IT infrastructure to support better functioning data aggregation and reporting capabilities is the ECB’s verdict.

 Name(Required)